SERVICE

 HIPAA-Compliant Pentest

 Protected Health Information (PHI) is the cornerstone of trust in healthcare and life sciences.
 It includes sensitive data like patient histories, diagnoses, lab results, and genomic records — all of which must remain confidential and secure.
 A breach of PHI not only risks regulatory penalties but can directly impact patient safety, reputation, and business partnerships.
-That’s why safeguarding PHI isn’t optional — it’s mission-critical.
+That’s why safeguarding PHI isn’t optional — it’s mission-critical

 Our Vision

+At Sekurno, we don’t treat HIPAA as a checkbox exercise.
+Protecting PHI requires more than policies — it demands proof your systems can withstand real-world threats.
 Our penetration testing goes beyond paper compliance.
 We uncover how attackers could actually access, exploit, or expose your sensitive data — whether through privilege escalation, insecure APIs, or misconfigured cloud environments.
-For healthtech and biotech companies handling regulated data, this means confidence that your security works not just in audits, but in practice.
+For healthtech and biotech companies handling regulated data, this means confidence that your security works not just in audits, but in practice

-HIPAA requires all covered entities and business associates to ensure confidentiality, integrity, and availability of electronic protected health information (ePHI) by proactively identifying, assessing, and mitigating risks across their systems and processes.
+HIPAA requires all covered entities and business associates to ensure confidentiality, integrity, and availability of electronic protected health information (ePHI) by proactively identifying, assessing, and mitigating risks across their systems and processes

-Upcoming HIPAA Updates
+Upcoming HIPAA updates

 The proposed HIPAA modifications from HHS recommend performing penetration testing annually and vulnerability scanning at least twice a year — aligning healthcare cybersecurity with evolving threat landscapes and industry best practices.

-Penetration Testing: How It Strengthens HIPAA Compliance
+Penetration Testing: how it strengthens HIPAA Compliance

 Penetration testing is more than a technical exercise — it’s a critical assurance measure that demonstrates your ability to protect electronic protected health information (ePHI) in line with HIPAA’s Security Rule.
+Penetration testing directly supports HIPAA requirements by:

 Identifying Vulnerabilities: